exo-archives/aio/server/jboss/patch/src/main/jboss/EXO-README.txt

     * [ECM-3586] - Describe this new feature in the guides
     * [ECM-3587] - Describe this new feature in the wiki

+Version cs-1.3.3

+** Bug
+    * [CS-3191] - IE7: Drag & drop event/task is fail in special case
+    * [CS-3310] - Safari: don't open Chat room immediately when join room
+    * [CS-3315] - Messages are not displayed in chat window
+    * [CS-3341] - IE7: when view message at Vertical Layout, Can't resize detail message pane
+    * [CS-3344] - IE7: little error at List view
+    * [CS-3345] - Occur some fails when run CS in Vietnamese
+    * [CS-3350] - IE7/Webos: Little UI error at Chat portlet
+    * [CS-3406] - Reply message:  wrong content of this message when content contain some special icons on gmail
+    * [CS-3428] - FF : webos, all portlets are been empty in special case
+    * [CS-3465] - CS on portal 2.5.6 : Occur some fails when run
+    * [CS-3527] - The chat doesn't work on any naviguator
+    * [CS-3529] - when reply a message which has some icons in content , in Compose form show attachments of corresponding icons
+    * [CS-3530] - Drag n drop of Chat window in webos moves all conversations windows
+    * [CS-3533] - UI error at Reminder tab
+    * [CS-3535] - Icons on Chat Bar are hidden when open User workspace
+    * [CS-3536] - IE,Safari : Only see 5 users in a room
+    * [CS-3537] - "show message from" is wrong when users login on computers , curent date/time on them  are different
+    * [CS-3546] - some fields in Add/Edit Event form automatically back status before when refresh
+    * [CS-3547] - Now Name of Add/edit event form is only Event , it is wrong
+    * [CS-3549] - POP3: when drag&drop/Move  message, message is not shown at destination folder
+    * [CS-3585] - Webos : don't show all user in contact list if the list too long
+    * [CS-3588] - Can not create RSS/CalDAV with Calendar have only event/task which are stored category [all]
+    * [CS-3592] - can not import event from invitation mail to calendar portlet in special case
+    * [CS-3597] - Contact: not way to edit a contact when I view it in "full mode"
+    * [CS-3598] - IE6: chat bar is not at bottom browser
+    * [CS-3605] - Chatbar: messages and labels i18n
+    * [CS-3607] - can  create 2 calendars that name of them are the same
+    * [CS-3608] - new calendar is not shown on quick add event/task form in special case
+    * [CS-3610] - don't search all event/task of calendar in special case
+    * [CS-3611] - FF 3.5 :UI error at chat room when message is too long
+    * [CS-3614] - webos: UI error when view Chat portlet in French
+    * [CS-3615] - Webos: UI error when view Calendar portlet in French
+    * [CS-3618] - status of user is not shown exactly on contact list when he has just added by other user
+    * [CS-3619] - Can't delete/edit/mark all read/create new subfolder  folder when edit name of that folder before
+    * [CS-3621] - FF: appear unexpected icon on Compose new message form
+    * [CS-3637] - unknown error when add tag for contact which belong to shared calendar
+    * [CS-3642] - don't attach image into contact
+    * [CS-3668] - Unknown error when create contact with picture

+** Improvement
+    * [CS-931] - Edit last contact of the list in vcard view
+    * [CS-2496] - set SSL for incoming and outgoing mails as default settings
+    * [CS-2501] - Should be hide or disable "Every" field at tab Reminder of add/edit event/task form when don't repeat
+    * [CS-2503] - Describe correctly the status of the Mail Portlet without account
+    * [CS-2895] - use buttons in message view
+    * [CS-3005] - Chat: Should focus on existing room when create new room with name is the same with existing one
+    * [CS-3023] - should fill specific group into Group combobox on Calendar Import form when right click on a specific group and select Import
+    * [CS-3155] - Calendar: Hidden calendar is shown automatically after adding new event/task on it
+    * [CS-3156] - Chat, IE7, WebOS: New added user is not updated in list when click Refresh in invite user form
+    * [CS-3176] - improve drag and drop contact, mail, calendar make draged item is transparent and have only border
+    * [CS-3272] - Separate synchronizing folder and message with IMAP protocol
+    * [CS-3277] - IE8 support
+    * [CS-3336] - hardcoded URLS in openfire.xml
+    * [CS-3553] - Labels of ChatBarPortlet are hard coded
+    * [CS-3591] - should not allow to delete "Collected Addresses"

+** Task
+    * [CS-2977] - check w3c code for some right click menu of mail
+    * [CS-3671] - Create a JBoss EAR patch for packaging
+    * [CS-3679] - Cleanup the build process to be able to deploy on eXo Nexus with the release plugin for 1.2.x

+** Sub-task
+    * [CS-3651] - DEV: always require enter username/pass although inputted username/pass exactly
+    * [CS-3656] - [DEV] Don't search all events/tasks in calendar
+    * [CS-3657] - [TEST] Don't search all events/tasks in calendar
+    * [CS-3662] - [DEV] can not import event from invitation mail to calendar portlet
+    * [CS-3663] - [TEST] can not import event from invitation mail to calendar portlet
+    * [CS-3664] - [DEV] should not allow to delete "Collected Addresses
+    * [CS-3680] - Build - Cleanup the profile with properties, remove the reporting and emma config, add parent pom v6
+    * [CS-3681] - Build - Integrate module.js in the project to be used by exopackage and maven-exobuild-plugin
+    * [CS-3687] - Use Kernel, Core, JCR, PC, Portal, WebOS SNAPSHOTs

 Version cs-1.3.2